 So you just received an email with an attachment that someone sent you, but the extension on the file is .DAT.
 What exactly is a .DAT file and how to you open .DAT files?
-Those are two questions I’m going to try to answer as this is an issue that I’ve seen many times in my IT career!
+These are two questions I’m going to try to answer as I’ve seen many friends and family encounter this problem before.

 The first thing to understand about .DAT files is that it indicates a file that has arbitrary data.
 That means it’s not associated with any one particular program or application.
 When you see a file with a .XLS extension, you know it’s referring to an Excel file, and so on.
-But with .DAT files, you have to figure out how to open it yourself and it may not be the same program each time.
+But with .DAT files, you have to figure out how to open it yourself and different .DAT files may open with different programs.

-You’ll normally only see this file format when receiving emails with attachments.
+You’ll normally only see DAT files when receiving emails with attachments.
 Most common programs today do not generate .DAT files and only computer programmers use these files on any kind of regular basis.

 You can change the file extension on a file by first going to My Computer, clicking on Tools and then Folder Options.

-Next click on the View tab and then scroll down to the option “Hide extensions for known file types” and UNCHECK it.
+Except for Windows 8, you’ll need to click on the View tab next and then scroll down to the option “Hide extensions for known file types” and UNCHECK it.
 In this way, we’ll now be able to see the file extension and change it to something else.

-You can also try other programs like Windows Media Player since it will open it if it happens to be a video, MP3, or similar media format.
-So hopefully you are now able to open your mysterious .DAT file using one of the above mentioned methods!
+You should also try programs like VLC for any type of possible video or music file and a photo viewer in case it’s an image, etc. So hopefully you are now able to open your mysterious .DAT file using one of the above-mentioned methods!
 If not, post a comment and I will try to help!
 Enjoy!